-Girls: We prefer dark colored leotards and pink convertible tights for girls.
+Girls: We prefer dark colored leotards and pink tights for girls.
 Ballet skirts, leg warmers, and dance wraps are also permitted.
 Girls should have classic pink ballet slippers for ballet.
 Split Sole canvas ballet slippers are required for intermediate and advanced classes.
 (Dancers may be asked to remove warm up wear at the sole discretion of the instructor after barre and warm up exercises in order to see dancer's alignment and insure proper positioning in class)

 Boys: We prefer black leggings, white or light colored shirt, and dance belt for boys 13 and up.
 Boys should wear black ballet slippers.

 Leotards and jazz pants or leggings are appropriate attire for jazz and tap classes.
 Black jazz shoes (suede sole preferred) are required for jazz classes.
 Split sole jazz shoes are preferred for intermediate and advanced classes.
 Black tap shoes are required for tap classes.
 Beginning girl tap students under the age of 10 should wear patent leather Mary Jane style shoe, all other students shall wear oxford style tap shoes.

 Contemporary / Modern

 Leotards and tights or leggings are appropriate attire for contemporary and modern classes.
 As in ballet, skirts and leg warmers or dance wraps are permitted.
 Lyrical shoes, ballet shoes, or bare feet are allowed for both modern and contemporary. *End of the year recital performance may require a specific type of shoe.

 Hip-hop / Street